 When you listen to Jeri’s songs, you’ll realize that what makes her truly extraordinary is that she allows her creativity to take itself to wherever it wants to go, free of the constraints of critical thinking, and her songs to reveal whatever meaning they are destined to provide over time.

-While you’ll find Jeri’s records, Leaflike and Dear Life, on all major digital music streaming platforms, you have the unique opportunity to discover the insights she reveals about more than a dozen of her songs when you see her 1st Show and the 2nd Show on Alive with Clive.
+While you’ll find Jeri’s records, Leaflike and Dear Life, on all major digital music streaming platforms, you have the unique opportunity to discover the insights she reveals about more than a dozen of her songs that awaken the senses and stimulate imagination when you see her 1st Show and the 2nd Show on Alive with Clive.

 So, enjoy this opportunity to enrich your life by seeing her two shows on Alive with Clive as soon as possible!